The DTC Brand Email Marketing Playbook (2026)

 Full breakdown in our post-purchase guide.

 Replenishment reminders (for consumable products): Time-based reminders before they run out.
-These have incredibly high conversion rates.
+These have incredibly high conversion rates because you're reaching someone who already wants the product at exactly the moment they need it.

 3. Campaign Strategy